panrg/path-properties/draft-enghardt-panrg-path-properties.md

 # Acknowledgments
 {:numbered="false"}

 Thanks to the Path-Aware Networking Research Group for the discussion and feedback.
-Thanks to Paul Hoffman for feedback and editorial changes.
+Thanks to Adrian Perrig for the feedback.
+Thanks to Paul Hoffman for the editorial changes.